IanLee1521/IanLee1521.github.io/_pages/resume.md

 _Livermore Computing, October 2021 - Present_

-* Leads team of engineers focused on continuous monitoring of HPC environment, including: monitoring of system health and performance, security monitoring for malicious or undesirable activity, detection and response to issues that arise.
+* Leads team of engineers focused on continuous monitoring of HPC environment, including monitoring of system health and performance, security monitoring for malicious or undesirable activity, detection and response to issues that arise.
 * Identifies gaps and areas for improvement in the overall security posture of Livermore Computing (LC) High Performance Computing (HPC) center.
-* Sets direction and vision of center wide improvements to automation, including: modernizing developer workflows around secure DevOps practices.
+* Sets direction and vision of center wide improvements to automation, including modernizing developer workflows around secure DevOps practices.
 * Responsible for defining, performing, and coordinating cyber assessment activities on all Livermore Computing (LC) production, infrastructure, and testbed systems.

-**... as Cyber Assessment Coordinator**, _(since November 2016)_
+**... as Cyber Assessment Coordinator**, _(November 2016 - Present)_

 <!-- _Livermore Computing, November 2016 - Present_ -->

 * Monitors relevant security vulnerability and threat intelligence feeds from vendors, LLNL Cyber Security Program (CSP), and other sources.
-* Monitors industry accepted standards for configurations and services, and help define LC best methods and practices.
+* Defines LC best practices and processes based on industry accepted configuration standards.
-* Provides technical guidance on new technologies and innovations that impact the security posture of LC systems.
+* Provides technical guidance on technologies and innovations that impact the security posture of LC systems.
 * Performs penetration testing against LC systems and provide feedback to staff and management on findings and remediation steps.
 * Authoring new DISA Security Technical Implementation Guide (STIG) for LLNL-developed "TOSS" HPC operating system.

-**... as Alternate Organization Information System Security Officer (AOISSO)** , _(since April 2018)_
+**... as Alternate Organization Information System Security Officer (AOISSO)**, _(April 2018 - Present)_

 <!-- _Computing Directorate, April 2018 - Present_ -->